6 Rent-Back Agreement Risks

 A rent-back agreement is a legally binding arrangement between a home seller and a home buyer that allows the seller to continue residing at the property as a renter for a specified amount of time following a sale.1

 These agreements operate very much like a standard rental agreement, just like someone who rents an apartment would sign.
+A rent-back agreement is when a buyer allows a seller to stay in their home after closing, governed by certain conditions.
 Rent-back agreements are signed by both parties and describe the various stipulations that each party has agreed to.
 Among other examples, some of the stipulations covered in a rent-back agreement include:

 • Rent amount